Fall 2022 Grant Writing Seminar Series for Behavioral Interventions & Aging

 - Brief synopsis (5-6 sentences; e.g., significance, study aims) of a project in the area of interest that you will use to develop a grant application during your training in the Roybal grant writing seminar.

 - Relevance (2-3 sentences) of your intended work to the Duke Roybal Center theme of aging and functional independence.

-- Written statement (1 sentence) indicating your commitment to attend all eight sessions (see dates below)
+- Written statement (1 sentence) indicating your commitment to attend all eight sessions (see dates above)

 - NIH-style biosketch (5-pg maximum).

-Please send your completed application in one PDF document email@example.com by 5pm on August 1st, 2022.
+Please complete the Qualtrics application by 5pm on August 1st, 2022.
 We expect to make decisions no later than August 19th, 2022.

-Please reach out to Mary Jordan, Roybal Center Coordinator (firstname.lastname@example.org) with any questions.
+Please reach out to Timothy Strauman, firstname.lastname@example.org, with any questions.